Dino4674/MVVMCoordinatorKit/README.md

 ## Description

-This Kit aims to speed up your development and help you organize screens into coherent flows that are easily reusable using the `Coordinator` pattern, making navigation between screens simple and readable.
+This Kit aims to speed up your development and help you organize Screens into coherent flows that are easily reusable using the `Coordinator` pattern, making navigation between screens simple and readable.

 This Kit also helps you create `UIViewController` (the `View` in the `MVVM` pattern) and its `ViewModel`.